SunOner/sunone_aimbot/README.md

 - [RU Install guide](https://github.com/SunOner/yolov8_aimbot/blob/main/install_guide_ru.md)

 - I advise you to check the environment by running `checks.py`, it will let you know what and where to fix or re-install.
+- To launch the aimbot after all installations, type `python main.py` in cmd.
 ## Tested Environment

 The YOLOv8 Aimbot has been tested on the following environment: